Registering for Noncredit Programs and Courses

 - It is recommended to use a laptop or desktop computer, if possible, to complete the form.

 - If you receive an error message when completing the form, you may already have a student record.
 Please contact the ACCESS Center at firstname.lastname@example.org or 302-831-8843 to verify your information and receive assistance with the next steps.

-- Upon completing the form, your student record will be activated and you will be assigned a UD ID number and set a password.
+- Upon completing the form, your student record will be activated and you will be assigned a UD ID number.
 It is important to make note of this information and retain it since you will need this in the future.